AnyLog-co/documentation/anylog commands.md

 * week
 * day

-The time interval can be assigned with a counter (and cam be expressed as singular or plurals) - for example, ***3 months*** sets 4 months partions.
+The time interval can be assigned with a counter (and cam be expressed as singular or plurals) - for example, ***3 months*** sets 4 months partitions.

 Examples:
 <pre>